Managing broken, chipped and loose teeth at home

 If you’re suffering from pain with a loose or missing crown, you can usually manage this with over-the-counter pain relief like paracetamol.
 It’s also key to keep up good oral hygiene to minimise any pain, including using a fluoride toothpaste and reducing your intake of sugary foods.

 Dentist Steven Neal explained, “If you feel confident doing so, you can also try recementing the crown in yourself using temporary crown cementing gel called Toofypegs.
 You can buy this online and in some pharmacies.”

 If you don’t feel confident re-fixing your crown, keep it safe and clean so we can re-fit it for you when you come to see us.
 Don’t ever try to reattach your crown with super glue or other types of non-dental adhesives.

 Even if you can manage a lost filling at home, it’s important that you book an appointment with your local practice for routine dental care, so they can provide a long-term solution.

 Similar to loose teeth, loose dentures can also cause discomfort.
 If you’ve got problems with your dentures, try to:

-If you’re struggling with your dentures, you should book an appointment with your local practice when they re-open for routine care so they can provide you with a long-term solution or talk you through other alternatives for replacing missing teeth.
+If you’re struggling with your dentures, you should book an appointment with your local practice for routine care so they can provide you with a long-term solution or talk you through other alternatives for replacing missing teeth.

 For further help and advice